Stirling ton sees Ireland beat Zimbabwe

 |Scorecard

-Paul Stirling continued his brilliant run of summer form as his unbeaten 115 helped Ireland move 2-1 ahead in the T20 series against Zimbabwe.
+Paul Stirling continued his brilliant run of summer form as his unbeaten 115 helped Ireland move 2-1 up in the T20 series against Zimbabwe.

 After the hosts were put into bat, Stirling hit eight sixes and eight fours in a magnificent 75-ball knock.